sdsuai/LLM-RAG-WebUI-Integration-/README.md

 * Software displays both user queries and LLM responses in a WebUI.
 That is to say the webUI does not show up empty or restart, after every mode switch. user query and LLM response must be different color on the GUI.
 So either color of text ot word-bubble must be different.

 ## Tools I advice
 The platform I advise to run LLMs from is [ollama](https://ollama.com/), here is their [repo](https://github.com/ollama/ollama).
 For those with not so good PCs, again the "bare-minimum" can be done with just CPU, you can pull a small LLM like `gemma:2b` or `tinyllama` locally on your ollama and just use those.
 For the webUI you may use streamlit and Flask as a server to retreive user queries and LLM responses from.
 I have provided two scripts which use streamlit and Flask to show a simple example of to get user input to show up on the streamlit webUI.
+Again, this is just advice, any opther way you can get this done, you can just do that.
+You don't need to use ollama , or streamlit or Flask.

 ## "bare-minimum"
+* You can provide the LLM with user query by typing it in terminal
+* You can provide some kind of trigger word or phrase in terminal to switch modes
+* use tiny models like gemma (2 billion parameters) or tiny llama (some 1 billion parameters or so)

+## Extra Credit
+Those who are able to go some extra mile will be picked first for interview.

-Talk to the program so you need a Voice Activity Detector (webrtcvad, sileroVAD etc.), a speech to text transcriber model (i.e whisper, faster-whisper etc.), and a text-to-speech library for the program to talk back as a bonus (the library doesnt have to be great, again this is a bonus).
+* Talk to your computer instead of typing in temrinal: Talk to the program so you need a Voice Activity Detector (webrtcvad, sileroVAD etc.), a speech to text transcriber model (i.e whisper, faster-whisper etc.), and a text-to-speech library for the program to talk back as a bonus (the library doesnt have to be great, again this is a bonus).

 mode for Retreival Augmented Generation (RAG) using ollama.
 There are some example tutorials in the ollama repo.
 You sould be able to send website links for the program to perform RAG on.
 For this you can paste the website link on the terminal to provide input.